Q: How do I sign in?

 Q: Does the Console Mobile application support tablets?

-The Console Mobile application is optimized for iOS and Android mobile devices with a screen size < 7”, but it works on larger screen sizes as well.
+The Console Mobile application is optimized for iOS and Android mobile devices with a screen size < 7”, however it works on larger mobile screen sizes as well.

 Q: Can I view my current AWS usage charges?

 Yes, you can view your current usage charges in the Console Mobile Application.
 Simply visit your Billing Preferences page and select the checkbox to Receive Billing Alerts.
 In order to view usage charges, your identity must have permission to view CloudWatch.

 Yes.
 We recommend using either a hardware MFA device or a virtual MFA on a separate mobile device for the greatest level of account protection.

 Currently the only way to create resources from the mobile app is to do so through the AWS CloudShell service using the AWS Command Line Interface (AWS CLI).
 Otherwise, you can view and sometimes modify resources within the app's graphical user interface, however you cannot create resources through the graphical user interface.

 Q: Can I download S3 objects?

 You can use The Console Mobile Application to generate a pre-signed URL for an S3 object.
 A pre-signed URL grants time-limited permission to download the object.
 Read more about pre-signed URLs here.

 In order to open a pre-signed URL for an S3 object in your device's browser, use the app to navigate to the S3 object's detail page and tap "View in browser".
 Your device configuration will determine what actions are possible with the object.